ultraviolet-1986/agent_julia/README.md

 ### Batch Remove Plot Files

-The `sweep_plots.sh` script is designed to move all generated plots to the Wastebasket during testing code.
+The `sweep_plots.sh` script is designed to move all generated plots to the Wastebasket during code testing.
 It will parse the folders from its current location and will not outright delete files.
 They can be restored from the file manager if required and is intended to prevent the accidental removal of model and simulation files.
 This script is intended for use under a GNU/Linux system